m-honarzade/omnifoodSite/README.md

 # omnifoodSite
 omnifoodSite is a site for ordering food online.
-I have learned and done this app based on the tutorial project in javascript course by Jonas Schmedtmann.
+I have learned and done this app based on the tutorial project in HTML & CSS course by Jonas Schmedtmann.